Fasten your seatbelts and prepare for a bumpy COVID-19 return-to-work ride

-Planning for widespread return to work (RTW) over the next weeks and months is starting to look like a wild roller coaster ride.
+Planning for widespread return to work (RTW) is starting to look like a wild roller coaster ride.
 And unlike the permanent, well-maintained and predictable path of coasters found at reputable amusement parks, this ride looks like a rickety, hastily assembled, never inspected atrocity erected by a pair of inebriated carnies with 4th grade educations and aspirations that don’t extend beyond the county fair circuit.
 Further, this unattractive attraction is likely to have loops, corkscrews and long stretches of missing track.

 As occupational and employee health professionals manage RTW for their organizations, they will have to be agile and ready to adjust as the landscape shifts.
 The situation is dynamic, and new data and direction is coming at a rapid pace.
 Quite often, the information and guidance is conflicting, obscuring a clear path forward.
 Some of the issues our clients and colleagues are wrestling with include:

 To help employers sift through all of this, we assembled a panel of occupational, employee health and legal experts from Fortune 100 organizations and health systems including Phillips 66, Emory Healthcare, GE, Massachusetts General Hospital and Krieg DeVault.
-Each panelist shared highlights of their RTW strategies and answered attendee questions.
+Watch the webinar replay to hear each panelist share highlights of their RTW strategies and answer attendee questions.

 Get ready to board the Coronavirus Cyclone (and remember to take small children by the hand and keep hands and feet inside the moving vehicle at all times).